 The Holy Ghost is not a third person in the Godhead, but rather the Spirit of God (the Creator), the Spirit of the resurrected Christ.
 The Holy Ghost comes to dwell in the hearts and lives of everyone who believes and obeys the gospel, as the comforter, Sustainer, and keeper (John 14:16-26; Romans 8:9-11).

 Ultimately, one’s view of the divine nature is not a matter of salvation.
-While many denominations, organizations and theologians have attempted to force the issue by declaring that failure to adopt a specific point of view will result in eternal damnation, the scriptures in no way bear that out.
-Thus, countless numbers of people from perhaps the 1st century onward have adhered to dogma and doctrines with both vigilance and vitriol.
-For the purposes of this discussion, please suspend all dogma and approach the scripture without preconceived notions.
+While many denominations, organizations and theologians have attempted to force the issue by declaring that failure to adopt a specific point of view will result in eternal damnation, the scriptures in no way support this dogmatic approach.
+Unfortunately, over the many centuries since the time of Jesus’ earthly ministry, countless people have adhered to exactly that dogmatic viewpoint with both great zeal and great vitriol.
+For the purposes of this discussion, we urge you to suspend all dogmatic thinking and approach the scripture without preconceived notions.

-It is the widely held belief that humankind is tripartite in nature; possessing a body, a soul and a spirit.
-Tripartite is defined as, “divided into or being in three parts: involving or of the nature of division into three parts: composed of three parts or kinds: having three corresponding parts or copies” 1
+One widely held view of human nature is that we are tripartite beings; possessing a body, a soul and a spirit.
+Tripartite is defined as, “divided into or being in three parts: involving or of the nature of division into three parts: composed of three parts or kinds: having three corresponding parts or copies”

 This nature was not only divinely designed but also divinely patterned.
-That is, God patterned us after Himself.
+That is, God seems to have patterned us after the manner in which He has revealed Himself to His creation (see above).

 “Then God said, “Let Us make man in Our image, according to Our likeness; and let them rule over the fish of the sea and over the birds of the sky and over the cattle and over all the earth, and over every creeping thing that creeps on the earth.”
 [Gen 1:26 NASB]